Mechanical-Advantage/AdvantageScope/README.md

 [![Build](https://github.com/Mechanical-Advantage/AdvantageScope/actions/workflows/build.yml/badge.svg?branch=main)](https://github.com/Mechanical-Advantage/AdvantageScope/actions/workflows/build.yml)

 AdvantageScope is a robot diagnostics, log review/analysis, and data visualization application for FIRST Robotics Competition teams.
 It reads logs in WPILOG, DS log, and RLOG file formats, plus live robot data viewing using NT4 or RLOG streaming.
-AdvantageScope can be used with any WPILib project, but is also optimized for use with our [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit) logging framework.
+AdvantageScope can be used with any WPILib project, but is also optimized for use with our [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit) log replay framework.
+Note that **AdvantageKit is not required to use AdvantageScope**.

-It includes the following tools:
+AdvantageScope includes the following tools:

 - A wide selection of flexible graphs and charts
 - 2D and 3D field visualizations of odometry data, with customizable CAD-based robots